“What do you want for breakfast?”

 “No she would not!
 Anyway she isn’t here”

 She is here having this.

+She has been away for three days now, so it’s nice that the children are paying attention.
 I am at home trying to persuade our children to eat their breakfast, get dressed and clean their teeth before the school bus arrives.
 She is in the south of France as we have been commissioned to photograph a luxury family holiday destination.
-Guess who got the short straw in this particular assignment?
+Guess who got the short straw in that particular assignment?

 I look around at the devastation wrought by two small children having breakfast and sigh.

-Then I walk the dogs.
-It is pouring with rain and we trudge round the village heads down, going through the motions, some of us more literally than others.
-Back home and the house is filled with the smell of wet dog.
-I switch on my computer and connect with the outside world and I am greeted with this.
+After clearing up I walk the dogs.
+It is pouring with rain and we trudge round the village heads down, going through the motions, some of us more literally than others, lucky I remembered the poo bags.
+Back home and we fill the house with the smell of wet dog.
+I switch on my computer and connect with the outside world.
+I am greeted with this sent from France…

 The rain is hammering on the roof and the wind is banging on the window.

 I leave the computer and put the dog towels in the washing machine.
 I have decided to be efficient so the washing machine is taking a beating, as is the tumble dryer.
-I now realise that all I have done is create an ironing mountain.
+I realise that all my enthusiasm has done is create an ironing mountain.
 After an hour of laundry duty I return to my computer to write and edit.

 Rosie is doing this.

 I rifle the fridge for a lunch of leftovers and things that no one else likes.